Tasselled-Wobbegong17/Group-Scratch-Project/README.md

 ## Tech

--react, express, NoSQL, HTML, SCSS
+-react, express, SQL, HTML, SCSS

+We are using the 'Realty in US' api on RapidAPI to get real estate listings.

 ## Future Iterations